NijatZeynalov/Federated-Learning-for-News-Categorization/README.md

 # Overview

 This project demonstrates the application of Federated Learning to improve news categorization models for different news agencies such as oxu.az, musavat.com, and axar.az.
 These agencies cannot share their proprietary data with others due to privacy concerns or competitive reasons.
 Federated Learning allows them to collaboratively improve their models without sharing their data.
-Suppose we have three news agencies: oxu.az, musavat.com, and axar.az.
-Each agency has its own dataset and wants to improve its news categorization model.
-By using Federated Learning, they can collaboratively train a robust model without sharing their data.

 # How Federated Learning Works